Habib Keïta

-Habib Ali Keïta (born 5 February 2002) is a Malian professional football player who plays as a midfielder for club Kocaelispor.
+Habib Ali Keïta (born 5 February 2002) is a Malian professional football player who plays as a midfielder for club Kocaelispor on loan from French side Clermont.

 Career

 Habib Keïta joined Lyon Academy in October 2020, arriving from Mali, where he was in the same youth system as his Lyon teammate Sinaly Diomandé.
 His transfer fee was of €1 million, not including bonuses.

 He made his professional debut for Lyon on the 8 May 2021, replacing Lucas Paquetá in a 4–1 home Ligue 1 win against Lorient.

 For the 2022–23 season, Keïta joined Kortrijk in Belgium on loan.

 On 4 July 2023, Keïta signed for Ligue 1 club Clermont on a four-year contract.
 The transfer was for an initial fee of €1.2 million with potential future add-ons worth €1 million as well as Lyon receiving 20% of future profit.